 If your item is denied or fails to sell, you can either pay the shipping to return the items to you or donate them through ThredUp.

-I will occasionally take the payout for the cash, but I often wait for a weekend where they offer an additional 40-50% off their prices and then use my credit to buy the kids or me the clothes we need.
+I occasionally take the payout for the cash, but I often wait for a weekend when they offer an additional 40-50% off their prices and then use my credit to buy the kids or me the needed clothes.

 Poshmark is an up-and-coming marketplace for buying and selling used clothing.
 They have recently added home items, so you may be able to sell some home items here as well.
 Generally, this opportunity is for smaller items, as you will have to deal with shipping from Poshmark.

-Many people feel it is simpler and more focused than eBay, primarily clothing and home goods.
+Many people feel it is simpler and more focused than eBay, primarily on clothing and home goods.

 The one thing to note about Poshmark is you will need to mail the items to the buyer.

-I like to ship with USPS Priority Mail envelopes and boxes because then the parcel is free.
+I like to ship with USPS Priority Mail envelopes and boxes because the parcel is free.

 Electronics and Collectibles

 eBay, in my opinion, is still the most accessible place people can sell nearly anything they have.
-If you want to sell everything you can find in one place, eBay is the sales platform for you.
+If you want to sell everything you can find in one place, eBay is your sales platform.